botdio/botd/README.md

 ```

 ## Support
-Welcome to fire issues in github, or send more support to hhhust@gmail.com
+Welcome to fire issues in github, send pull request.
+And I am not native English speaker, this document should be fixed very much, feel free to send pull request.
+Or if you need bussiness support, please send to hhhust@gmail.com